mmaroti/tasync/README.md

 a future object.
 The `TASYNC.apply` call returns immediatelly, creating a new future that will be set when the `updateCache` call is eventually completed.
-Finally, we turn our future returning function `cachedReadFile` into a regular callback based method with `TASYNC.unadapt`.
+Finally, we turn our future returning function `cachedReadFile` into a regular callback based one and monkey patch `FS.readFile`.